Suits against Ohio State over sex abuse by doc are dismissed - WHIZ News

 Rocky Ratliff, an attorney who represented some of the plaintiffs and was one himself, said some of the guys in his group who had recently and reluctantly agreed to settle reached out to him Wednesday, upset for him and others who had decided against settling only to see their cases dismissed weeks afterward.

-The Ohio State accusers couldn’t confront Strauss, who died in 2005.
+The Ohio State accusers can’t confront Strauss, who died in 2005.
 Since his family’s initial statement of shock, no one has publicly defended him.

 He had retired in 1998 with an unblemished employment file.
 Other records show there was a state medical board investigation about Strauss in 1996, but he was never disciplined.
 Current officials at the board say evidence of misconduct was ignored in that case but that they can’t determine now why his case was closed back then.